-To extend to long context, we further fine-tune pretrained models with different Positional Encoding methods on the training split of PG19 \citep{Rae2019CompressiveTF}, where each document is chunked into segments of length 32k.
-We fine-tune with each Positional Encoding method using a global batch size of $128$ for $500$ steps in total.
+To extend to long context, we further continual-pretrain the pretrained models with different positional encoding methods on the training split of PG19 \citep{Rae2019CompressiveTF}, where each document is chunked into segments of length 32k.
+We continual-pretrain with each positional encoding method using a global batch size of $128$ for $500$ steps in total.
 The optimizer configuration is mostly the same as in pretraining, except that we use $2\times 10^{-5}$ as the maximum learning rate across all methods, and warm up for only $50$ steps.

-For RoPE we fine-tuned with two base frequencies $b=1/\theta_0$.
+For RoPE we continual-pretrained with two base frequencies $b=1/\theta_0$.
 The first reuses the pretraining setting $b=5\times 10^5$, and the second adopts a larger $b=2\times 10^8$ to detect any additional benefit from further increasing $b$.

-In TAPA fine-tuning, we keep all hyper-parameters, architectures, and attention computations the same from pretraining.
-This \textbf{aligns with the key motivation of TAPA's design} --- to enable scaling to longer contexts through direct fine-tuning and, unlike the RoPE family, does not require any position-scaling or hyperparameter tuning post-pretraining.
+For TAPA, we keep all hyper-parameters, architectures, and attention computations the same from pretraining.
+This \textbf{aligns with the key motivation of TAPA's design} --- to enable scaling to longer contexts through direct continual-pretraining and, unlike the RoPE family, does not require any position-scaling or hyperparameter tuning post-pretraining.

 For PI \citep{Chen2023ExtendingCW}, we set the max $L^\prime = 65536$ (i.e. 64k), which is the maximal length we will evaluate our models on.
 For the same reason we set the scale factor to $8$ in YaRN \citep{peng2023yarnefficientcontextwindow}.
-When fine-tuning with the increased base frequency approach \citep{Xiong2023EffectiveLS} we experimented with several options ranging from $10^{-6}$ to $2\times 10^{-9}$, and report the best result achieved when base equals to $4\times 10^{-9}$.
+When continual-pretrained with the increased base frequency approach \citep{Xiong2023EffectiveLS} we experimented with several options ranging from $10^{-6}$ to $2\times 10^{-9}$, and report the best result achieved when base equals to $4\times 10^{-9}$.